watem-sedem/watem-sedem/docs/installation.rst

 Building on linux
 =================

 First dependencies should be installed.
-This includes lazarus
+This includes Lazarus

 .. code-block:: shell

 	apt install build-essential lazarus

-Then either open the project in lazarus or enter the project directory and run `make`.
+Then either open the project in Lazarus or enter the project directory and run `make`.
 This will build the binary cn_ws under the cn_ws directory.

 Compiling a debian package